MargaritaAtr/harry-potter-quiz/README.md

 ## `Typography:`
  Times Roman has been used for entire body.
-The icons used  for social media links and projects are from [Font Awesome.](https://fontawesome.com/)
+The icons used  for social media links are from [Font Awesome.](https://fontawesome.com/)
 <br>

 ## `Imagery:`